cmaloney/dcos-docs/_pages/administration/installing/custom-1-7/advanced-installer.md

 2. Create a configuration file and save as `genconf/config.yaml`.
 You can use this template to get started.

-    The template specifies 5 agent nodes, 3 Mesos masters, static master discovery list, and Google DNS resolvers.
+    The template specifies 3 Mesos masters, static master discovery list, and Google DNS resolvers.
 If your servers are installed with a domain name in your `/etc/resolv.conf`, add the `dns_search` parameter.
 For parameters descriptions and configuration examples, see the [documentation][1].
->>>>>>> removed exhibitor_storage_backend from example config

-        agent_list:
-        - <agent-private-ip-1>
-        - <agent-private-ip-2>
-        - <agent-private-ip-3>
-        - <agent-private-ip-4>
-        - <agent-private-ip-5>
         bootstrap_url: http://<bootstrap_public_ip>:80
         cluster_name: '<cluster-name>'
         master_discovery: static